 Vasco da Gama was born in Sines, either in 1460 or 1469.
 He is the first European explorer to reach India by sea, a feat that was made possible by Dias rounding the cape before him.
-He was also one of the first known Europeans to visit certain parts of Africa, like Mombasa in Mozambique.
+He was also one of the first known Europeans to visit certain parts of Africa, like Mombasa in Kenya.

 Da Gama returned to Portugal a hero, and the Portuguese quickly returned to India and established the trade route.